cjdelisle/cjdns/rfcs/Whitepaper.md

 MUST be silently dropped.

-#### ReplayProtector
+##### ReplayProtector

 When packet authentication is enabled, the packet is checked for replay attacks (intentional or accidental) the replay protection method is to use a 32 bit offset and a 32 bit bitfield to create a sliding window.
-When a packet comes in, it's nonce is compared to the offset, if it is less then the offset, it is discarded.
+When a packet comes in, its nonce is compared to the offset, if it is less then the offset, it is discarded.
 If when subtracted from the offset, the result is less than or equal to 32, 1 is shifted left by the result, bitwise ANDed against the bitfield and compared to zero, if it is not zero then the packet is a duplicate and is